 Our mission is to nurture the humanities locally and globally, engage diverse perspectives past and present, and enrich public dialogue with humanistic approaches.

-The Humanities Council is the academic home to the undergraduate certificate program in Humanistic Studies (HUM) and the Interdisciplinary Doctoral Program in the Humanities (IHUM), as well as the Ferris Seminars in Journalism and the Harold W. McGraw Jr. Seminars in Writing and Publishing, which bring distinguished journalists and nonfiction writers to teach undergraduate seminars each year.
+The Humanities Council is the academic home to the undergraduate certificate program in Humanistic Studies, the Interdisciplinary Doctoral Program in the Humanities, the Society of Fellows in the Liberal Arts, and the Program in Journalism, which brings distinguished journalists and nonfiction writers to teach undergraduate seminars each year.

 The ongoing programs of the Council are overseen by an Executive Committee representing a broad spectrum of the Council’s activities.
-These activities include a program of Visiting Fellows—distinguished scholars from around the world who spend a period of time in residence in Princeton participating in the life of the University; the Old Dominion Professors, a small group of faculty members in the humanities and the humanistic social sciences who devote a year to intensive research and discussion; the Behrman Professors, who dedicate three years to teaching in the Humanistic Studies Program; the Old Dominion Faculty Fellows, members of the faculty from all four divisions who come together for monthly seminars; and the Behrman Fellows, associate professors who meet regularly for discussion.
+These activities include a program of Visiting Fellows—distinguished scholars from around the world who spend a period of time in residence in Princeton participating in the life of the University; the Council’s Research Professors, a small group of faculty members in the humanities and the humanistic social sciences who devote a year to intensive research and discussion; the Behrman Professors, who dedicate three years to teaching in the Humanistic Studies Program; the Old Dominion Faculty Fellows, members of the faculty from all four divisions who come together for monthly seminars; and the Behrman Fellows, associate professors who meet regularly for discussion.
 The Council also hosts a series of Faculty Seminars to share work in progress and for interdisciplinary conversation about recently published work.